 - Photographing your injury

-- Collecting medical documents that show the extent of your injuries and support the treatment you are receiving
+- Collecting medical documents that establish the extent of your injuries and support the treatment you are receiving

 - Consulting accident reconstruction specialists to understand what occurred during your accident